martinkaptein/Events.txt/README.md

 python3 gen.py >> Events.txt
 ```

+This generates an empty Events.txt.

 Open, view and edit with any text editor, on any device, using the convention above.

+# Additional notes

+Until now, you will have to manually insert #oob events into the correct date inside Event.txt.
+However, this functionality is definitely planned, and will be added in a future release.